 Before surgery, Dr. Karas performs a physical exam and reviews your medical history.
 He may take imaging tests, such as an X-ray or MRI.

-Dr. Karas performs hip replacement procedures while you’re under general anesthesia.
+Dr. Karas performs hip replacement procedures while you’re under anesthesia.
 Hip replacement surgery typically lasts a few hours.

 After you recover from the anesthesia, Dr. Karas provides you with instructions on how to facilitate recovery at home and helps you schedule follow-up appointments to monitor your progress.